Robin Darwall-Smith

-Robin Haydon Darwall-Smith is a British archivist, based in Oxford and associated with several Oxford University College archives.
+Robin Haydon Darwall-Smith (born 1963) is a British archivist, based in Oxford and associated with several Oxford University College archives.

+Education

-Robin Darwall-Smith studied classics at University College, Oxford under George Cawkwell, as an undergraduate and postgraduate.
+Robin Darwall-Smith studied classics at University College, Oxford under George Cawkwell and Chris Pelling as an undergraduate and postgraduate.
 He then trained as an archivist at the University of Liverpool.
 While at Oxford, Darwall-Smith represented University College on the television quiz show University Challenge in 1987, reaching the series final.

+Career

-Darwall-Smith has been an archivist for Jesus College, Magdalen College, and University College at Oxford.
+Darwall-Smith initially worked at the Oxfordshire Archives.
+Subsequently, he has been an archivist for Jesus College, Magdalen College, and University College at Oxford.

 Robin Darwall-Smith was elected a Fellow of the Society of Antiquaries of London in 2009 and of the Royal Historical Society in 2010.
 He appeared on the television documentary series Ian Hislop's Olden Days in 2014.

+Some of his papers are held by the Archive at University College, Oxford.

 Selected books

 Robin Darwall-Smith has written a number of books, including: